sandboxorg/geteventstore.com/_posts/2015-09-06-event-store-3.2.0-released.md

 This follows hot on the heels of v3.1.0, which was quietly released a little over three weeks ago, and adds many features, some of which had been on the `dev` branch (more posts on that over the next week) for a while.

 This is the first upgrade released primarily via our package repository for Ubuntu 14.04.
-This means that to upgrade, assuming you are tracking the `main` component of the repository, a simple `apt-get update && apt-get nstall --only-upgrade eventstore-oss` should upgrade you.
+This means that to upgrade, assuming you are tracking the `main` component of the repository, a simple `apt-get update && apt-get install --only-upgrade eventstore-oss` should upgrade you.
 If you have the version component pinned, you can move it to the `v3.2.0` component and upgrade in the same manner.

 There is also an accompanying update to the .NET Client API and the Embedded Client - these are now in the NuGet gallery.